aftergracepoint1/aftergracepoint.github.io/questions-to-ask-yourself.md

 - How does the church and its leadership respond to criticism, correction, and difficult truths?
 - Are the church's values the values you want to pass down to your children?

+If you reach the point where you think you want to leave Gracepoint, continue on to the next article: [How to leave gracefully](how-to-leave-gracefully.md)

 # Further reading

 - [GP Top-Down Leadership Structure and Spiritual Abuse](https://www.reddit.com/r/GracepointChurch/comments/s8y8ks/gp_topdown_leadership_structure_and_spiritual/)